 Enchanted Archway Entrance

-Hang lanterns or solar lights from the arch for a soft glow after dark.
-If you paint the arch a muted green or brown, it’ll blend right in.
-Fragrant vines make every entrance a treat for your senses.
+Lanterns or solar lights hanging from above give off a soft glow at night.
+If you paint the arch a muted green or brown, it blends right in.
+Fragrant vines make every entry a little treat for the senses.

 Mossy Stone Path To Nowhere